dinerojs/dinero.js/README.md

 Pull requests are welcome!
 Please check the [contributing guidelines][dinero-guidelines] for install instructions and general conventions.

+## Support

+Show some love by [upvoting on Product Hunt][producthunt:dinerojs] if you like, support and/or use the library 🔼😍

 ## Acknowledgements

 Dinero.js is inspired from [Martin Fowler's monetary representation][fowler-money].
 Design-wise, it draws inspiration from [Money PHP][moneyphp], [Luxon][luxon], [Moment.js][moment] and [Numeral.js][numeral] (even though it doesn't rely on any of them).